Arcioulo/RealAnalysis/CH3_CH4/HW7_Final.md

 This is false.
 An example is given in the proof of theorem 3.4.3.
 In general, the arbitrary intersection of closed subsections of $\mathbb{N}$ can only be $\empty$.

 ### Self-Evaluation

-No major differences here either, however I could have given a more rigorous answer for _Part B_ other than relying on my answer for _Part A_.

 ---